-The nature of some philosophical concepts found in Libet's work needs critical attention.
-Their philosophical nature does not allow them to be concretely expressed for testing.
+The nature of some philosophical concepts found in Libet's work needs to be discussed because their philosophical nature does not allow them to be concretely expressed for testing.
 These concepts include free acts, the efficacy of the will, and vetoing.
-While, there are no boundaries ultimately expressing what a free act is, the efficacy of the will does not avail itself for verification.
+Whiles, there are no boundaries ultimately expressing what a free act is, the efficacy of the will does not avail itself for verification.
 And vetoing as an act of the will is affirmed possible, but its metaphysical nature does not mutualise with the science.
 For free acts, participants' quest to demonstrate a free act is not overt for empirical testing.
 Even though the test is on the quest to find proof of free will or not, its evidential approach is veiled to the cognitive assessment procedures.
 Such cognitive assessment procedures that occur prior to actions are non-empirical.
 Hence, an empirical inquiry method to unravel such immaterial states with tools and enquiries of physical assessment sounds absurd.
 In the case of an attempt to examine the efficacy of the will, because the will is a non-physical phenomenon, it does not operate in the physical realm.
+Chalmers (1996) makes us understand that there is more to our consciousness which we do not know.
 Our will (which generates from our consciousness) operates as the person in John Searle's Chinese room; we do not know the mind, but we experience the mind as the machine of the Chinese room functions well without us knowing the one in there.
 Some operations occur in the other realm, which remains unobservable, but then, we see a wave of effect in bodily actions.
-The idea I present here is not on any theory of the mindbody problem.
+The idea I present here is not on any theory of the mind-body problem.
 Rather, I imply that the will cannot be identified as a physical substance because it cannot be empirically appreciated nor measured.
-Therefore, such concepts that are non-factual fall beyond the neuropsychologists' assessment (like Wegner and Libet), so an assessment of the concepts will not discuss their issues with the appropriate techniques.
+Therefore. such concepts that are non-factual fall beyond neuropsychologists' assessment (like Wegner and Libet), so an assessment of the concepts will not discuss their issues with the appropriate techniques.
 On the acclamation that certain cognitive statements could be dubitable, a report on the state of awareness could be misinterpreted.
 Could it be that the participant rightfully indicated the accurate time of awareness or indicated the time of awareness when her mind prompted her of the intend to indicate the time of awareness?
 Initiation is not accessible and assessable even though there is a physical point at which an act begins but is not the initiation point.
 The phenomenon of initiation in decision-making is not accessible and assessable to an observer.
 Even though there is a physical point at which an act begins but is not the initiation point because the initiation point is internal to the conscious self.
 Moreover, contrary to Libet's experimental results, Mele (2009) asserts that intentions could be unconsciously made and hence, one does not necessarily have to have conscious intentions.